git/git.github.io/rev_news/drafts/edition-113.md

   BlenderBIM supports [tracking the development of your IFC files with Git](https://docs.blenderbim.org/users/git_support.html)
   (Industry Foundation Classes, or IFC, is an international standard for BIM).
-  Note that merging requires the [ifcmerge](https://github.com/brunopostle/ifcmerge) tool to be installed (`ifcmerge` is written in Perl, and uses GPLv3 license).
+  Note that merging requires the [ifcmerge](https://github.com/brunopostle/ifcmerge) tool to be installed (`ifcmerge` is written in Perl and published under the GPLv3 license).
-+ [_diff-pdf_](https://vslavik.github.io/diff-pdf/) is a tool for visually comparing two PDFs, which can produces a PDF file with visually highlighted differences.
++ [_diff-pdf_](https://vslavik.github.io/diff-pdf/) is a tool for visually comparing two PDFs which produces a PDF file with visually highlighted differences.
   Note that [the repository](https://github.com/vslavik/diff-pdf) states that the code is not being actively developed.
 Written in C++, GPLv2 licensed.
     + See also [pdf-diff](https://github.com/JoshData/pdf-diff) in Python, CC0-1.0 licensed;